A Strategy for Proving the Strong Eigenstate Thermalization Hypothesis : Chaotic Systems and Holography: Sufficient Condition for the Double Exponential Scaling

-\textbf{Motivation for the Form of the Moment Bound \eqref{eq:bound_moment_quadratic}} The inequality for the moment \eqref{eq:bound_moment_quadratic} is motivated as follows.
-Suppose we have the bound for the probability \eqref{eq:quadratic_large_deviation}.
-Then the moment is bounded by
+\textbf{On the Form of the bound on moment \eqref{eq:bound_moment_quadratic}} Let us briefly explain how the moment inequality \eqref{eq:bound_moment_quadratic} naturally arises.
+Assume we are given the tail estimate \eqref{eq:quadratic_large_deviation}.
+Then the $q$-th moment can be controlled as

-We can treat the integral as a perturbation series in $g$.
-Since the perturbation series is an asymptotic series and its radius of convergence is zero, we stop our expansion at some finite term $n=n_{\max}$.
-With these computational rules in mind, the upper bound is evaluated as follows:
+We now view the integral perturbatively in $g$.
+Since the resulting series is asymptotic and has vanishing radius of convergence, we truncate the expansion at a finite order $m=m_{\max}$.
+From this perturbative perspective, the upper bound is approximated by